ajwadjaved/ajwadjaved.github.io/about.md

 permalink: /about
 ---

-# A list of some of the media I've consumed because I need to check out a way to try out pagination and because I'm bored.
+# A list of some of the media I've consumed because I need to check out a way to try out pagination.

-## Movies
-* Pi - Darren Aronofsky
-* The Social Network - David Fincher
-* Dr. Strangelove or: How I Learned to Stop Worrying and Love the Bomb - Stanley Kubrick
-* Requiem for a Dream - Darren Arfonsky
-* Anything by Tarantino
-* A Clockwork Orange - Stanley Kubrick

-## Documentaries
-* The Century of the Self
-* The World at War
-* Hypernormalization
-* Earthlings
-* Icarus

-## Music
-* The Rise and Fall of Ziggy Stardust - David Bowie

-List of some of the books/movies/media I've consumed just because I need something to test out relative hyperlinking and editing the default css on non-index pages on GitHub Pages:
+# List of some of the books/movies/media I've consumed just because I need something to test out relative hyperlinking and editing the default css on non-index pages on GitHub Pages:

 # Books
 * Vladimir Nabokov - Lolita